davetron5000/rspec_test_data/README.md

 that needs to perform a query that is complex.
 For example, show me all the customers who have said they have insurance, but who have not provided the details of their insurance, but filter out everyone that has not scheduled an appointment.

-Testing this requires creating several records in all the various states to check your query logic, then running th e query and figuring out what came back.
+Testing this requires creating several records in all the various states to check your query logic, then running the query and figuring out what came back.

 *OK, so use factories* - for a single test, it *is* better to just use factories to create a bunch of stuff.
 But, when you start needing to create them in more than one test, or want to have that data in your seed data for local development, RSpec provides very rudimentary tools for this.
-Since Rspec uses an internal DSL via `let` and `shared_context` and friends, it is hard to manage, compose, and re-use this stuff.
+Since RSpec uses an internal DSL via `let` and `shared_context` and friends, it is hard to manage, compose, and re-use this stuff.

 But!
 We have *Object-Oriented Programming*!
 If we could put this stuff in a class, we can use that class, make that class configurable